Yummy (Justin Bieber song): Commercial performance

-Criticism
+Promotion controversy

 Bieber received criticism for his excessive promotion of "Yummy" during the song's release week, that included release of autographed CD variants, seven different videos for the song, online fan interactions that involved Bieber asking fans to buy the song and Bieber's manager Scooter Braun encouraging fans to mass-purchase the song.
 Bieber also posted a set of fan-made images to Instagram, that detailed instructions to fans about using VPN while streaming "Yummy", in order to inflate US Spotify streams which contribute to the Billboard Hot 100 chart.
 The post also asked fans to create playlists of the song on repeat and play it overnight on low volume, and to buy the song multiple times through Apple Music and on Bieber's online store; thus, Bieber received further criticism for his "desperate" attempts to "manipulate" music streaming platforms.
 Social media users labelled it as "transparent ploys" by Bieber's side to help "Yummy" debut at number-one on the Hot 100, by preventing "The Box" by Roddy Ricch from hitting the top spot.
 The Instagram post was deleted later.
 However, "Yummy" debuted only at number two on the Billboard Hot 100 chart, blocked from the number-one spot as "The Box" rose to the top spot.
 Bieber congratulated Ricch on obtaining his first Hot 100 chart-topper.

 Conspiracy theories

-People on TikTok and QAnon conspiracy theorists online have linked "Yummy" to Pizzagate, the far-right conspiracy theory which alleges a worldwide human trafficking and child sex-abuse ring, and led to its resurgence online in 2020.
+People on TikTok and QAnon conspiracy theorists online have linked "Yummy" to Pizzagate, the conspiracy theory which alleges a worldwide human trafficking and child sex-abuse ring, and led to its resurgence online in 2020.
 The conspiracy first gained traction when Venezuelan-Argentine YouTuber, Dross Rotzank, made a video about the "Yummy" music video and its references to Pizzagate.
 Rotzank's video gained 3 million views in two days and led "Pizzagate" to become a trending topic on the Spanish-language Twitter.
 Bieber had initially marketed the song by posting photos of babies and toddlers and captioning them with "Yummy" on his Instagram page.
 The "Yummy" music video was alleged to be filled with symbolism linked to pedophilia and child trafficking.
 In June 2020, conspiracy theorists believe that Bieber gave a coded signal admitting as such in an Instagram Live video, where he touched his beanie after being asked to do so in the chat if he was a victim of Pizzagate (however, there is no indication that Bieber saw this comment).